Curriculum

 Our elective offerings will reflect the coursework offered to the in-person program, with the catalog, schedule, and availability subject to change each academic year.
 Below are electives expected to be offered to the online program:

-Advanced Computing for Finance (100 units)
+Advanced Computing for Finance in C++ (100 units)

 Blockchain and Cryptoassets for Finance (50 units)